Kinsa/cribbage-board-app-tokens/README.md

 To add or modify design tokens:

 1. Install the requisite version of Node.js using [Mise](https://mise.jdx.dev): `mise install`
+2. Clone the project and create a new branch
-2. Install the project: `npm install`
+3. Install the project: `npm install`
-3. Edit the token definitions in `tokens/design-tokens.tokens.json`
+4. Edit the token definitions in `tokens/design-tokens.tokens.json`
-4. Create any unit tests for functionality using Mocha and Chai in the `test/` directory
+5. Create any unit tests for functionality using Mocha and Chai in the `test/` directory
     a.
 Run tests with `npx mocha`
-5. Run `npm run build` to regenerate outputs
+6. Run `npm run build` to regenerate outputs
-6. Commit the token source
+7. Commit the token source and build files
-7. Submit a pull request
+8. Submit a pull request

 ## Publishing